grafana/loki/docs/sources/clients/promtail/stages/sampling.md

 ## Sampling stage schema

-The `sampling` stage is used to sampling the logs.
-Currently, only one rate param. rate: 0.1 means that 10% of the logs can be pushed to the loki server.
+The `sampling` stage is used to sampling the logs.rate: 0.1 means that 10% of the logs can be pushed to the loki server.

 ```yaml
 sampling: